chaohao1214/Subscription-Status-Viewer/README.md

 # 2. Get the Cognito User ID from AWS Cognito Console or check CloudWatch logs
 #    - Go to: AWS Console > Cognito > User Pools > Users
 #    - The User ID is in the format: 12abc345-6789-0def-gh12-34567ijklm89
-# 3. Create a test customer in Stripe Dashboard
+# 3. Create a test customer in the Stripe Dashboard
 #    - Go to: https://dashboard.stripe.com/test/customers
 #    - Create a customer and get the Customer ID (format: cus_XXXXX)
 # 4. Convert Cognito User ID to environment variable format: